phanxipang/fansipan/docs/advanced/retrying-requests.md

 label: Retrying Requests
 ---

 Sometimes you may deal with APIs that fail frequently because of network issues or temporary server errors.
-Atlas has a useful built-in feature that allows you to send a request and retry multiple times.
+Fansipan has a useful built-in feature that allows you to send a request and retry multiple times.

 ## Getting Started